Capital punishment by the United States military: Indian Wars

-The US Army Center of Military History lists 14 separate Indian campaigns fought by the US Army between 1790 to 1891 for which campaign streamers were awarded.
+The US Army Center of Military History lists 14 separate Indian campaigns fought by the US Army between 1790 and 1891 for which campaign streamers were awarded.
 Nevertheless, dozens of separate campaigns were fought during the 19th century and a number involved US military courts enforcing US authority, including through the use of the death penalty applied to Indigenous combatants and populations.
 Tribunals were often hastily formed, trials were often short and defendants may have received no legal representation.
-During the Dakota War of 1862, hundreds of Sioux Indians were tried for offences of murder and rape and more than 300 were sentenced to death.
-While President Lincoln ultimately commuted most of the sentences, 38 individuals were hanged in the largest mass execution in American history.
+During the Dakota War of 1862, hundreds of Sioux Indians were tried for offenses of murder and rape and more than 300 were sentenced to death.
+While President Lincoln ultimately commuted most of the sentences, 38 were hanged in the largest judcial mass execution in American history.

-The death penalty was also applied during the Modoc War of 1872-73.
+The death penalty was also applied during the Modoc War of 1872–73.
 In the aftermath of that conflict, four Modoc warriors, including Modoc Chief Kintpuash (also known as "Captain Jack"), were executed after being convicted by a military tribunal of the murder of Major General Edward Canby during peace negotiations.
 The death sentences of two others were commuted by President Grant.

 Philippine–American War

-During the Philippine–American War, 1899-1913 the counter insurgency campaign conducted by the American military involved considerable brutality on both sides, including summary executions of both combatants and civilians.
+During the Philippine–American War, the counterinsurgency campaign conducted by the American military involved considerable brutality on both sides, including summary executions of both combatants and civilians.
 In the course of the conflict, 17 American soldiers were sentenced to death for desertion.
-However, only two sentences, applied to African-American soldiers (Edmund DuBose and Lewis Russell) of the 9th Cavalry Regiment, who had been convicted of far more serious charges of desertion to the enemy in 1902, were carried out; an action which critics have asserted amounted to a selective and unfair application of the death penalty.
+However, only two sentences, applied to black soldiers (Edmund DuBose and Lewis Russell) of the 9th Cavalry Regiment, who had been convicted of far more serious charges of desertion to the enemy in 1902, were carried out; an action which critics have asserted amounted to a selective and unfair application of the death penalty.
 These were the last American soldiers to be executed for desertion until the execution of Private Eddie Slovik during the Second World War.